jianzhnie/awesome-open-chatgpt/README.md

 ## [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all)

-gpt4all: a chatbot trained on a massive collection of clean assistant data including code, stories and dialogue.
+[GPT4all](https://github.com/nomic-ai/gpt4all) is a community-driven project trained on a massive curated collection of written texts of assistant interactions, including code, stories, depictions, and multi-turn dialogue.
+The team has provided datasets, model weights, data curation processes, and training code to promote the open-source model.
+There is also a release of a quantized 4-bit version of the model that is able to run on your laptop as the memory and computation power required is less.
+A Python client is also available that you can use to interact with the model.

 Tags: full
 Stars: ⭐⭐⭐⭐⭐